myferr/zengate/desktop/DOCKER.md

 ---

-This looks solid and clear!
-One minor suggestion: since step 2 contains two slightly different methods for extracting the `.AppImage`, you could remove the duplicate or clarify that the second snippet is an alternative shorter one-liner (to avoid confusion).

-Here’s a slightly polished version of step 2 you can consider:

----

 ## 2. **Extract the Built AppImage**

 Since the final image is a minimal scratch container, to get the `.AppImage`, run: